 |01503||Honda NSX F1 GP Marshal Car Suzuka|

 The CAM series consists of 1/43rd scale car kits.
-The CAM series kits were released a few months after the first G-P assembled models.
+The CAM series kits were released from June 1991 onwards, a few months after the first G-P assembled models.

 Since the CAM kits shared most parts with the assembled G-P series models, the early CAM kits got some extra's to make them stand out.

 The first CAM series Skyline GT-R kits got white metal engine details and photo-etched parts for brake disc faces, windshield wipers and more.

 The level of detail of these kits is at the level of later GMV kits, yet the early kits were never marked as such.

 All Ferrari F1 car kits include factory painted pre-shaped photo-etched parts for front and rear suspension.